 If you’re looking for your next travel destination but aren’t quite sure where to go yet, consider a trip to Africa.
-A vast and highly diverse continent full of fascinating cultures, dramatic scenery and extraordinary animals, Africa offers some of the most amazing travel experiences in the world.
+A vast and highly diverse continent full of fascinating cultures, dramatic scenery, and extraordinary animals, Africa offers some of the most amazing travel experiences in the world.

-Many people who think about travelling to Africa think about a safari – but how easy is it to organize?
+Many people who think about traveling to Africa think about a safari – but how easy is it to organize?
 Where do you go and when?
 What about accommodation?
 Relax: our Africa Safari Guide provides you with all the answers.

 Let’s start with where to go.
 Africa’s wide range of destinations means a multitude of different holiday experiences in both East Africa and Southern Africa.
-Some of the most popular include Gorilla trekking in the forests of Uganda and Rwanda; Big 5 Safaris; wildebeest migration safaris in the Masai Mara and Serengeti; Cultural safaris; beach holidays in Mombasa, Zanzibar, Mauritius, the Seychelles and Mozambique; and cosmopolitan ‘world-in-one-city’ experiences in Cape Town.
+Some of the most popular include Gorilla trekking in the forests of Uganda and Rwanda; Big 5 Safaris; wildebeest migration safaris in the Masai Mara and Serengeti; Cultural safaris; beach holidays in Mombasa, Zanzibar, Mauritius, Seychelles, and Mozambique; and cosmopolitan ‘world-in-one-city’ experiences in Cape Town.

 Have a closer look at our Africa Destinations for more inspiration on where to go.

 And then there’s where to stay.
-From boutique guest houses and 5-star hotels to tented safari camps and beach resorts, accommodation in Africa is as varied as its landscapes and caters for every type of holiday from super-romantic honeymoons to family-friendly getaways.
+From boutique guest houses and 5-star hotels to tented safari camps and beach resorts, accommodation in Africa is as varied as its landscapes and caters to every type of holiday from super-romantic honeymoons to family-friendly getaways.

 The same could be said for the types of Tours and safaris on offer in Africa.
 Whether you’re looking for a combination tour packed with highlights or a specialized safari in a single location, we have a huge range of scheduled holidays & packages.
 And if nothing quite fits the bill, we can tailor-make any kind of tour – after all, that’s what we specialize in.